16 ways to boost ecommerce customer engagement

 Once you've designed your ecommerce website or mobile app interface, test it with real users to identify gaps and keep iterating continuously based on customer feedback.

-3. Leverage your social media
+3. Leverage social media to drive ecommerce engagement

 4.76 billion people around the world now use social media2 and the typical internet user spends more than 40 percent of their waking life online.3 This means social media is the best platform for you to create visibility for your ecommerce store and even engage existing customers with useful and interesting social media content.

-4. Curate influencer wishlists to increase sales
+4. Curate influencer wishlists to increase ecommerce sales

 Popular influencers' endorsements definitely have more credibility these days than a brand's ad.
 Get influencers in your domain to try your products, post reviews, and even create public wishlists on your ecommerce site/app that your customers can clone and buy from.